The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 For more details:

-Press the “Try for free” button in the upper right corner to register as a user (Sign up).
+Click the “Try for Free” button in the upper-right corner to sign up.

 Consensus offers login via Facebook, Google, or email for quick account setup.